-Buy a Manufacture Specific Kit for $450 Up or This Method for About $90
+Buy a Manufacture Specific Head Bolt Repair Kit for $450 & Up or Use This Head Bold Thread Repair Method for About $90

 We get a lot of calls from people who go to put their cylinder head(s) back on the engine (aluminum block) and the threads strip while trying to torque the head bolts.
 Let’s talk about the different threads first.
 Standard “shelf item” metric bolts are 6MM, 8MM, 10MM, 12MM etc., all even numbers.
 The auto manufactures sometimes use the odd number metric threads on some of their fasteners, 5MM, 7MM, 9MM, 11MM etc. Because of that, the people who make thread repair kits have those sizes.
 Here’s the rub: most of the threads are recessed down in the block, usually 35MM (1 3/8”) to 51MM (2”).
 The thread repair kits won’t go down that far.
 You can buy a Time-Sert kit specifically designed to do this very repair for a meager $415.34 and it includes free shipping!
 Or you can do it this way and spend less than $40, and it’s easy.
 If you thread the top of the block with a 11MM/1.5 thread pitch, our example below, you can’t buy replacement bolts that are 11MM X 1.5 pitch the correct length (that we could find) to bolt the head to the block.
 We install 7/16” thread repair inserts instead.
 They are virtually the same size, .433” versus .437” and we can buy the bolts in ¼” increments.
 If I’ve confused you, the following example should clear it up.